abstools/absexamples/collaboratory/case_studies/MapReduce/README.md

 explanations in the [original paper](https://research.google.com/archive/mapreduce-osdi04.pdf).

 We show variations along three axes:
-- Algorithm (word count, word occurrence, reverse index)
+- Algorithm (word count, word occurrence, reverse prefix index)

   Note that, since there are no delta parameters of String type, the word to be searched is hardcoded as `"it"`.
 (This is called